 There is no one path for our Classics graduates.
-The traditional routes of teaching, museum and heritage, the civil service and research – governmental, academic and media – are still pursued by our graduating cohort.
+The traditional routes of teaching, the civil service and research – governmental, academic and media – are still pursued by our graduating cohort.

-However, the programme of embedded employability offered by the School of Classics at University of Wales Trinity Saint David ensures that our graduates have the skills set and confidence to explore a wide variety of career paths.
-Indeed, our graduating students have explored options from outdoors sports instructors to prison superintendents, from the Armed Forces to careers in the medical environment, with a good selection of entrepreneurial spirits applying what they have learnt to the creation of their own companies.
+However, the programme of embedded employability offered by our degrees at the University of Wales Trinity Saint David ensures that our Classics graduates have the skills set and confidence to explore a wide variety of career paths.

 UK/EU Tuition Fees